The Home Depot, Inc.

 high

 As a major importer of steel, aluminum, and Chinese-manufactured goods, HD faces potential gross margin compression from tariff escalation.
-Gross margins are already flat at 33.3% with limited room to absorb cost increases in a weak demand environment.
+Gross margins are guided to approximately 33.1% for FY2026 with limited room to absorb cost increases in a weak demand environment.

 Operating margin deterioration